llvm/circt/docs/VerilogGeneration.md

      with meaningful namehints (i.e. names which start with "\_") are spilled to wires.
      For a namehint with "\_" prefix, if the term size is greater than `wireSpillingNamehintTermLimit` (default=3), then the expression is spilled.
-   * `spillAllMux`: If enabled, spill wires for all muxes.

 The current set of "lint warnings fix" Lowering Options is: